Toloka/docs/en/guide/concepts/pool-edit.md

 ### Adult content

-Tasks that contain some content which can be marked as adult, including shocking or pornographic content.
-These tasks are only assigned to Tolokers who have agreed to complete these types of tasks.
+Whether the tasks have some content which can be marked as adult, including shocking or pornographic content.
+Tasks with such content are only given to Tolokers who agree to complete these types of tasks.

-If you aren't sure whether the tasks have this kind of content, select the **My tasks may contain shocking or pornographic content** option.
+If you aren't sure whether the tasks have such content, enable the **My tasks may contain shocking or pornographic content** option.

 ### Filters and skills